 At the end of the day, teledentistry only works if it’s safe.
 Some cases are simple and straight forward and others are complicated.
 Complex cases often require traditional in-person treatment and facilities.
 Experienced medical professionals are the only ones who can assess each patient and decide if they are a candidate for remote treatment.
 Byte takes this seriously.
 We only accept customers who are great candidates for teledentistry and can safely use Byte for improving their smile.
 We don't compromise on safety.
 Your smile is with you for life, so getting it right is important.2.
 Privacy matters.

 Who exactly is on the other end of the phone or email?
+Who exactly is overseeing your treatment?
 That’s an important thing to understand.
 Look for the same types of qualifications and certifications that you'd use if you were selecting a traditional, in-person doctor.
-Things like: degrees from accredited medical schools (e.g.: MD, DMD, DDS), years of experience, a valid license to operate in your state, a physical board certification in his or her specialty, great ratings with the Better Business Bureau, and lots of happy patients with great reviews.
+Things like: degrees from accredited dental schools (e.g., DMD, DDS), years of experience, a valid license to operate in your state, great ratings with the Better Business Bureau, and lots of happy patients with great reviews.

-Here at Byte, we have an army of medical and dental experts who work together to review cases, design treatment plans, and check in with customers throughout their journey.
+Here at Byte, we have an army of dental experts who work together to review cases, design treatment plans, and check in with customers throughout their journey.
 No matter what state you live in, you are covered.
-We have over 200 licensed doctors, dentists, and orthodontists across the country!
+We have a nationwide network of dentists and orthodontists!
 It’s not a one-doctor-fits-all mentality, we work with the same trusted dentists and orthodontists you'd visit for regular braces or Invisalign.
-In addition to the medical staff working behind the scenes, you'll have a dedicated treatment advisor who will be there for you if any questions pop up along the way.
 One team, one dream!

 Still have questions?

 Ask away!
-Contact us and we will be happy to walk you through any of the specifics about teledentistry and Byte’s standard of care.
+Contact us and we will be happy to walk you through any of the specifics about Byte.